pchampin/ns-iana/toolchain-iana2rdf/README.md

 3. SPARQL Update until desired results are achieved.
 4. Season to taste.

+*** Note early maven version may not work.
+Please use maven 3.9.9

 ## Building iana2rdf jar version

 1. Must have working JDK21 environment
-2. `mvn -Pnative clean native:compile`
+2. `mvn -Pjar clean package`
 3. A runnable jar version "iana2rdf-1.0.0.jar" will be in the target folder

 `java -jar iana2rdf-1.0.0.jar -help` will display instructions.